Maharavi2006/Square-root-of-a-number/README.md

 5. Return number
 ## Program:
 ```
-/*
-Program to find the square root for the given number(newton's method) using function.
 Developed by: Mahalakshmi.R
 RegisterNumber:212223230117
-*/

 def newton_square_root(number):
     if number<0:
         print("Square root is not defined for negative numbers")